 But take a minute and think about this… the one day of the year set aside specifically for giving thanks, we are expected to start the shopping season.
 Let’s allow gratitude to have its day in the sun.

-(And when the time comes to prepare for Christmas, try to keep that slower and simpler too!)
+(And when the time comes to prepare for Christmas, let’s chilll out a little about that too!)

 7. Give thanks